weekenthralling/jupyter-kernel-controller/kernel_launch/README.md

 - The kernel can be started using a user-specified port.
 - The public key is set as an optional parameter; however, it is required when the response address is provided.
-- The socket service is always started to receive termination signals.